AdrielHamptonGroup/auto-donor-research/README.md

 ## News

+September 26:

+* Added command line arguments to `auto_donor_research.R`
+* List `donor_id` in message for donors where no receipts were found

+Setpember 7:
 * Added a `reseach_status` flag to the `donors` table so `auto_donor_research` can mark when it begins researching a donor to allow multiple instances to run in parallel withoutn colliding.